andrewbackway/esphome-webserver-listentities/README.md

 - Ensure `web_server:` is configured in your YAML
 - Verify the web server component is loading successfully

-**404 on /entities endpoint**
+**404 on /components endpoint**
 - Check that `webserver-listcomponents:` is included in your configuration
 - Verify the external component was loaded successfully
 - Check device logs for setup errors

-**Empty entities array**
+**Empty components array**
-- This is normal if no entities are configured on the device
+- This is normal if no components are configured on the device
-- Add some sensors, switches, or other entities to see results
+- Add some sensors, switches, or other components to see results

 ### Debug Logging